VividCortex Explorer makes it easy to see your queries, their performance, and their impact on the database and infrastructure.

 Filter by Query Text: When ranking queries, you can search for a specific query digest (or part of a digest).
 To search, just enter your search and click “Apply.”

-Two special characters are accepted:
+Two special characters are accepted in search:

 *will match any number of any characters.
 For example,